msfjarvis/msfjarvis.dev/content/posts/how-i-use-git.md

 title = "How I use Git"
 +++

 Every developer ends up using Git in some way or another these days, whether through the good old CLI or various Git GUI clients or the integrated options in their favorite IDEs.
 Because there are a myriad ways to use Git, and practically infinite extensibility, everyone internalizes patterns around how they work with Git.
-A favorite way of merging, a preferred pull strategy, and so on and so forth.
+A favorite way of merging, a preferred pull strategy, a bunch of shell aliases to save keystrokes, and so on and so forth.

-Over time I have developed habits around some of these patterns, augmented by features present within Git itself as well as external tools that integrate with Git.
+Over time I have also developed habits and patterns, augmented by features present within Git itself as well as external tools that integrate with Git.

+This post is going to be a overview of the tools I use with Git, and by extension GitHub, to make my daily workflow more productive.

 ## `.gitconfig`